detrina/frost/book/src/tutorial/importing.md

 Most crate functions mentioned below return `Result`s with [`Error`](https://docs.rs/frost-ristretto255/latest/frost_ristretto255/type.Error.html)s.
-All errors should be considered fatal and should lead to aborting the key generation or signing procedure.
+All errors should be considered critical and require lead to aborting the key generation or signing procedure.

 ## Serializing structures